 Swift has been derided for her sometimes-baffling picks for lead singles, and "Me!" was among her worst-received.
 It does function as a thesis statement for the new era, however, in its phrase, "One of these things is not like the others / Like a rainbow with all of the colors."

 Lover is not like the others for that very reason.
-For months, her Instagram teases and her wardrobe have been rendered almost exclusively in happy pastels (a sharp change after black-and-white-and-more-black Reputation), usually with some hearts or butterflies thrown in.
-The album’s music videos have made use of the whole rainbow, too, especially for the romantic title track, which takes place in a dollhouse inside a snow globe, with each room taking on a different color for a different aspect of the couple’s love story.
+Her Instagram teases and wardrobe were rendered almost exclusively in happy pastels (a sharp change after black-and-white-and-more-black Reputation), usually with some hearts or butterflies thrown in.
+The album's music videos used the whole rainbow, too, especially for the romantic title track, which takes place in a dollhouse inside a snow globe, with each room taking on a different color for a different aspect of the couple's love story.

 Finally, the sky shifts from ultraviolet to light pink to happy gold between "Afterglow," "It's Nice to Have a Friend," and "Daylight," respectively — and the latter track, Lover's last, brings the journey to an end.
 "I once believed love would be (black and white) / But it's golden (golden)," Swift sings without the cynicism of Reputation, but with new maturity since Red.
 "I once believed love would be (burning red) / But it's golden / Like daylight."